 It is essential for students to be familiar with both sets of regulations.
 It is helpful to read the Faculty Regulations in Section 3 first.

-Students should consult the Degree Navigator periodically to ensure that requirements are being met.
-Also, students are strongly urged to consult the Department and the Undergraduate Science Centre at all stages of their program.
+Students should consult Academic Requirements in their Student Centre periodically to ensure that requirements are being met.
+Also, students are strongly urged to consult with the Undergraduate Science Centre (USC) at all stages of their program.

 The practice of geology and geophysics in Alberta is governed by Provincial law and regulated by the Association of Professional Engineers and Geoscientists of Alberta (APEGA).
 Students are advised to visit apega.ca/educators/asap/ to fill out an application form for the APEGA Student Advantage Program (ASAP).